-The HESP was chaired by Jim Lyons and Dick Monfort, and composed of representation from business and industry, higher education institutions, nonprofit organizations and members of the Colorado Commission on Higher Education (CCHE).
+The HESP was chaired by Jim Lyons and Dick Monfort, and composed of representation from business and industry, higher education institutions, nonprofit organizations and members of the CCHE.

 The Governor charged the steering committee with defining state higher educational needs and examining institutional missions; reviewing the governance and structure of the system of higher education; addressing higher education funding; and increasing and improving student access and success.
 In addition, the Higher Education Strategic Planning Steering Committee was charged with addressing two key completion-oriented agendas: